yonywain/earth-Quake-Mag/ML_Project_03.md

 * Check other transformations.
 * Check models with more effective indicators (exclude indicators that has little contribution).
 * Improve models according to discovered patterns.
-* Check the significance of predications.
+* Check the significance of predictions.
 * Check additional models.
 * Check other configurations of implementations.
 * Apply model updating according to new data.